Education, Minor School of Education

 The UC Davis School of Education is committed to developing informed citizens and advocates for equitable educational environments in a democratic society.
 Education courses are designed for undergraduate student from all majors.

-A Minor in Education will help students:
+A Minor in Education helps students:

 - Develop an understanding of the issues and concerns of public and private education, especially with regard to the education of students with diverse learning needs.